Risks and causes of non-Hodgkin lymphoma

 Previous cancer and treatment

-Some other types of cancer have been linked to an increased risk of NHL.
+There might be a link between some other types of cancer and an increased risk of NHL.
 These include:

 • blood cancers such as Hodgkin lymphoma and leukaemia